Watching the river flow – Luang Prabang 25 years ago

 The restaurant itself looks east over the Khan River.
-On the far bank, growing in the fertile silt between the water and the trees, is a patchwork of vegetables.
-On many a morning the silence was punctuated by the shouts of young boys who were having a great time swimming in the river, playing with a couple of old car tyres and generally having a good time.
+On the far bank, growing in the fertile silt between the water and the trees is a patchwork of vegetables.
+On many a morning, the silence was punctuated by the shouts of young boys who were having a great time swimming in the river, playing with a couple of old car tyres and generally having a good time.

 About an hour’s walk from the Khem Karn Food Garden, following the road east from the town brings you to the village of Ban Phanom.
-It is possible to hire bicycles at the hotel to pedal yourself there but that makes it more difficult to shake the little hands of children who pop out of doorways to greet you a you pass.
+It is possible to hire bicycles at the hotel to pedal yourself there but that makes it more difficult to shake the little hands of children who pop out of doorways to greet you as you pass.
 And who needs to rush about anyway?

 The village is famous for silk and cotton weaving and there are numerous shops loaded with examples to greet visitors when they arrive.
-In the centre of town there is a market where you can see a demonstration of weaving skills and barter for your souvenir direct from the loom.
+In the centre of town, there is a market where you can see a demonstration of weaving skills and barter for your souvenir direct from the loom.
 The village does look as if it was spruced up for tourism.
 All the wooden buildings are neat and the road is in a good state of repair.
 The quality of the weaving, though, is still very high.

-Thanon Phothisalat is a straight road that passes west of Phu Si, changing its name to Sisavangvong Road as it does so, and continues to the northern most tip of the town.
-In French colonial days it was presumably the commercial centre.
-Now, the delightfully-crumbling architecture appears deserted save for a small police station, a couple of bicycle repair shops and a nervous mongrel who barked nothing but abuse at me until a well-aimed rubber flip-flop flew through a doorway and clumped him on the head.
+Thanon Phothisalat is a straight road that passes west of Phu Si, changing its name to Sisavangvong Road as it does so, and continues to the northernmost tip of the town.
+In French colonial days, it was presumably the commercial centre.
+Now, the delightfully crumbling architecture appears deserted save for a small police station, a couple of bicycle repair shops and a nervous mongrel who barked nothing but abuse at me until a well-aimed rubber flip-flop flew through a doorway and clumped him on the head.
 Thereafter he skulked off to find a bit of shade where at least he couldn’t see me and continued grumbling under his breath.